CityOfNewYork/patterns-cli/readme.md

 #### Background

-This project started to make building and documenting accessible, CSS–first, and framework–free pattern libraries quick, easy, and fun, doing so without task runners and a minimal amount of JavaScript to tie it all together.
+The Patterns CLI is the core developer module of the [NYCO User Interface (UI) Patterns Framework](https://nycopportunity.github.io/patterns-framework/).
+The project started to make building and documenting accessible, CSS–first, and framework–free pattern libraries quick, easy, and fun, doing so without task runners and a minimal amount of JavaScript to tie it all together.
 It does this very well, and over time it has grown into a build system of its own, so acknowledging this as an in-house alternative is essential.
 Other pattern build systems with more extensive community support also exist and are well worth a look.
 These include [Storybook.js](https://storybook.js.org/), [Fractal](https://fractal.build/), [Pattern Lab](https://patternlab.io/), and possibly more.

 ## I want to